Heydon/cress/README.md

 * Completely dependency free
 * Completely framework independent
-* <1KB minified ES module
+* 1KB minified ES module
 * Automatic scoping
 * SSR (Server-side Rendering) is easy
 * Reactive to prop changes using `MutationObserver`
-* `resize` method provided harnessing `ResizeObserver`
+* `resize` method harnessing `ResizeObserver`

 ## The `this` keyword... in CSS??

 Well, no, not really.
 The word ”this” in a string that looks like CSS is more like it.
 But it helps solve the scoping issue without having to worry about the CSS OM or having to use some sort of complex regular expression.
-Instead, you just write 'this' (or a different word you've chosen; it's configurable) wherever you need to represent the target/parent element in the selector.
+Instead, you just write ”this” (or a different word you've chosen; it's configurable) wherever you need to represent the target/parent element in the selector.

 ```css
 this button {